CenterForSpatialResearch/methods-in-spatial-research-sp2021/assignments/assignment03.md

 ### What

-Research and obtain a scanned map, georeference it, and then digitize selected features from it to produce a new map with a different focus or narrative.
+Research and obtain a scanned map, georeference it, and then digitize selected features in order to produce a new map that has a different focus or narrative.
 Design a map composition that shows the georeferenced map and your new map of digitized features side by side.

 ### Requirements

 - Your final work must be a designed map composition with two maps (your georeferenced map and your new map of selectively digitized features) on a single slide with a 16:9 aspect ratio (1920x1080 pixels).
 - You are encouraged to select one of the map examples discussed thus far during class (either in [lecture slides](https://drive.google.com/open?id=1tQHHcbWB65EVjiqt-9ajyd5sVMHPuzls&authuser=db2672%40columbia.edu&usp=drive_fs) or during a [group exercise](https://drive.google.com/open?id=1f39yOn8mfryxkJdiHvaqJ3zQGA8elu47&authuser=db2672%40columbia.edu&usp=drive_fs)) and imitate its graphic style when designing the map of digitized features.
+To questions about map design from class on 2/5: this is the best way to learn and practice designing beautiful maps.

 - Your designed map composition must include:
   - title